xxRockOnxx/yt-dlp-s3/README.md

 - `--endpoint <endpoint>`: **Required.** S3 endpoint URL (e.g., `s3.amazonaws.com` or `your.minio.server:9000`).
 - `--ssl`: Enable SSL for S3 connection.
 (Defaults to `true`)
 - `--create-bucket`: Create the S3 bucket if it does not exist.
+- `--reupload-on-size-diff`: Re-upload the file if it already exists in the bucket but has a different size.
+(Defaults to `false`)
 - `--ytdlp-path <path>`: Path to the `yt-dlp` executable.
 (Defaults to `yt-dlp`, assuming it's in your PATH)

 ### Environment Variables